 Dexter viewers stunned by ‘perfect’ recasting of main character in new series

+Dexter viewers stunned by ‘perfect’ recasting of fan favourite character in new series

 ‘I don’t think I’ve ever seen a young character cast better,’ one fan said